rich1123/Kaggle_Titanic/README.md

 # Kaggle_Titanic

-This is part of an pongoing educational project with ZipCode of Wilmington
+This is part of an ongoing educational project with ZipCode of Wilmington